tokhi/vela/README.md

 	v.dst_connection(user: 'user', password: 'pass', host: '127.0.0.1', database: 'testpdb', adapter: 'postgresql') v.dbsync("src_tbl", "dst_tbl")  # destination table should already been exist

-	# if your destination tables' columns are different than the source table:
+	# if your destination tables' columns are different than the source table (e.g; clonse `col1` data to m_col1 column):
 	v.dbsync("src_tbl", "dst_tbl", {"col1" => "m_col1", "col2" => "m_col2"})  # you can add as much as column as you want

 ```